kunj1302/tmi_openvla/LIBERO_SETUP.md

 #### Evaluation Results

-**LIBERO-Object with Paraphrased Prompts (1 trial per prompt variant):**
+**LIBERO-Object with Paraphrased Prompts (20 trials per prompt variant):**

-- **Original Prompts:** 7/10 (70.00%)
+- **Original Prompts:** 138/200 (69.00%)
-- **Paraphrased Prompts:** 27/50 (54.00%)
+- **Paraphrased Prompts:** 227/400 (56.75%)

 **LIBERO-Spatial with Paraphrased Prompts (20 trials per prompt variant):**

 - **Original Prompts:** 165/200 (82.50%)
 - **Paraphrased Prompts:** 275/400 (68.75%)

 These results show that the model performs better with the original task descriptions compared to paraphrased variants, indicating some sensitivity to natural language variations.
-The paraphrased prompts achieve a 54% success rate across 50 trials (10 tasks × 5 paraphrases each), while the original prompts achieve 70% success rate across 10 trials.
+Note that success rates depend on the trial count (`--num_trials_per_task`) and the specific paraphrase set used.

 ### Available Task Suites